opus-research/jgit/README.md

 - org.eclipse.jgit.packaging

-    Production of Eclipse features and p2 repository for JGit.
+    Production of an Eclipse features for JGit.
 See the JGit Wiki on why and how to use this module.

 Tests